 - Demonstrated knowledge of domestic and sexual violence and a commitment to ending gender-based violence;

 - Understanding of policy issues related to domestic and sexual violence prevention, especially those related to economic justice and/or public health;

 - Training, public speaking, and/or meeting facilitation experience;

 - Demonstrated ability to multi-task and manage multiple projects within deadlines;

 - Willingness and ability to constructively confront issues of gender, race, ability and oppression and a commitment to diversity and an ability to work with a variety of persons;

 - Willingness to participate on internal diversity, racial, and inclusion crucial conversations to advance racial equity.

 - Technology skills, including proficiency in Microsoft Office (Word, Excel, Outlook, and PowerPoint); and

 - Access to personal transportation & a willingness to travel.

-To apply: Please send a cover letter of interest with highlighted accomplishments along with resume and salary requirements (required) via e-mail to: firstname.lastname@example.org.
-Interviews (phone and in person) will commence as soon as possible.
+To apply: Please send a resume and cover letter highlighting interest in the position and relevant skills and experience via e-mail to: firstname.lastname@example.org.
+Interviews (phone, virtual, and/or in person) will commence as soon as possible.
 No phone calls, please.
 Applications without a cover letter will not be considered.